Despite bond being set, Ernesto Manuel-Andres to remain detained

 ICE’s charge alleges that Manuel-Andres unlawfully entered the U.S. without admission or parole — but doesn’t mention any of his legal paperwork, his law firm Minsky, McCormick and Hallagan, PC has said.

-Manuel-Andres obtained legal authorization to be in the U.S. and protection from deportation after entering the U.S. as an accompanied minor and processed into custody at the Office of Refugee Resettlement, according to the law firm.
+Manuel-Andres obtained legal authorization to be in the U.S. and protection from deportation after entering the U.S. as an unaccompanied minor and processed into custody at the Office of Refugee Resettlement, according to the law firm.

 U.S. Citizenship and Immigration Services has granted him the legal classification Special Immigrant Juvenile (SIJ) – for youth who’ve survived abandonment, abuse or neglect, Beata Leja, principal attorney at the law firm, has said.